How to Escape an Abusive Relationship

 Do know someone that is being abused?
 Are you being abused?

-Abuse is about CONTROL.
-Controlling other people in social interactions/relationships is not good or appropriate.
+Abuse is about control; and controlling other people in social interactions and relationships is not good, healthy, or appropriate.

 Control in a work or school setting is different, yet should not be abusive.
 In the context of employers requiring certain workplace behaviors and productivity, teachers requiring specific classroom behaviors and assignment completion, parents requiring appropriate child behaviors, governments requiring citizens to follow voted-upon and approved laws, etc., such control is acceptable.
 (Anarchists may disagree.)